7.0 earthquake off Northern California prompts brief tsunami warning

 On March 28, 1964, a tsunami triggered by a powerful earthquake in Alaska smashed into Crescent City hours later.
 Much of the business district was leveled and a dozen people were killed.
 More recently, a tsunami from a 2011 earthquake in Japan caused about $100 million in damages along the California coast, much of it in Crescent City.

-AP writers Martha Mendoza in Santa Cruz, California, and Sophie Austin in Sacramento, California; Seth Borenstein in Washington, D.C.; aand Christopher Weber and Stefanie Dazio in Los Angeles contributed to this report.
+Dazio reported from Los Angeles.
+AP writers Christopher Weber, Jaimie Ding and Dorany Pineda in Los Angeles; Martha Mendoza in Santa Cruz, California; Sophie Austin and Tran Nguyen in Sacramento, California; and Seth Borenstein in Washington, D.C. contributed to this report.

 Credit: AP